MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/install-azd.md

 Welcome to the Azure Developer CLI (`azd`)!
 Let's get started with installing and learning how to run `azd`.

-Start by selecting your development environment above.
-For more information about the pros and cons of the different development environment choices, see [Azure Developer CLI (azd) supported environments](overview.md#supported-development-environments).
+Start by selecting your development environment.
+For more information about the pros and cons of the different development environment choices, see [Azure Developer CLI (azd) supported environments](./supported-languages-environments.md#supported-development-environments).

 For more advanced installation scenarios and instructions, see [Azure Developer CLI Installer Scripts](https://github.com/Azure/azure-dev/blob/main/cli/installer/README.md#advanced-installation-scenarios)